 - Enter your 14-digit Reference Number.

-- The bank will instantly display your bill details.
-Authenticate with your fingerprint or OTP, and the bill is paid instantly.
+- The bank will usually display your bill details.
+Authenticate with your fingerprint or OTP, and wait for the successful payment confirmation.

 Pro-Tip: Save Your Biller!